 Fig. 9.
-XCS versus NN, compared with other classifiers. \triangle denotes that XCS is significantly better than NN, \square denotes that XCS is significantly worse than NN, and \times denotes no significant difference between XCS and NN.
-The y axis represents the percentage of XCS's improvement over NN.
-The x axis represents: (a) XCS's improvement over the linear classifier, (b) XCS's improvement over the subsample forest.
+XCS versus nearest neighbor (NN), compared to other classifiers. \triangle denotes that XCS is significantly better than NN, \Box denotes that XCS is significantly worse than NN and × denotes no significant difference between XCS and NN.
+The y-axis represents the percentage of XCS's improvement over NN.
+The y-axis represents: (a) XCS's improvement over the linear classifier, (b) XCS's improvement over the single tree, and (c) XCS's improvement over the subsample forest.